 The NCAOC’s approach to centralized operations is to apply its professional expertise consistently in the best interests of the court system as a whole.
 This is accomplished by seeking understanding and supporting the needs and demands of the more than 500 independently elected court officials as well as staff and by taking into account their diversity, caseloads, and available resources to provide the best problem-solving services and tools needed to ensure timely and proper disposition of caseloads.

-NCAOC offices are located at the N.C.
-Judicial Center in Raleigh.
+NCAOC offices are located at the North Carolina Judicial Center in Raleigh.

 Read more in the NCAOC fact sheet.